Part Time Veterinary Technician

 • Follow the mission of CAA.

-• Working knowledge of breeds, diseases, medical conditions and animal handling and behavior.
-Ability to handle animals safely and with patience and gentleness.
+• Have a working knowledge of breeds, diseases, medical conditions and animal handling and behavior.

 Required Professional Licensing or Certifications:

 This position description in no way states or implies that these are the only duties to be performed by the employee occupying this position.
-Employees will be required to follow another job related duties required by their supervisor.
+Employees will be required to follow any other job related duties required by their supervisor.
 This document does not create an employment contract implied or otherwise, other than an “at-will” relationship.

 Send your resume to vetcare@caabr.org